th0razin3/vur/README.md

 ## Are there any packages/repacks available for download?

 For some of the appliactions, yes, but for most, no. I will try and have repacks available for proprietery applications, but I make no promisses.
 I guess I'll have to make a build script for GitHub Actions, but I just don't have the time right now.

+## Do you accept PRs?

+Yes, but please be patient.
+I don't check this account as regularly as I do my main.
+It might be a few days before I check the PR.
+If I see that there is interest, I'll try and check it more regularly.